bitnami/containers/bitnami/jupyter-base-notebook/README.md

-# Bitnami package for Jupyter Base Notebook
+# Bitnami Secure Image for Jupyter Base Notebook

 ## What is Jupyter Base Notebook?